QUESTIONS FROM STUDENTS AND WRITERS

 Q. How many books are there going to be in the Mission League series?

-There will be seven books: four full-length books and three novellas.
+There are six books: four full-length books and two novellas.
 I did that because as I was in edits for book two, my editor wanted me to cut out the entire school year.
 (Each Mission League story happens in the summer on a different year as Spencer goes through high school.)
 Since important things happen to Spencer during the school years, I decided to self-publish novellas of his school years that happen in between his summer training missions.
-Click here to see the breakdown of titles.
+Here is the order of the books in the series:

 Q. How did you come up with the idea for the Mission League?

 This was my very first book, so I went about it ALL wrong.
 I was trying to copy Harry Potter‘s format.
 I decided that I needed:

 1. a main character boy, who was an orphan